Tips For Google Keep Users

 Backup Options For Google Keep

 Even though Keep was originally associated with Google Docs/Drive, Keep

-addition, Keep data is not included as a data export option under
+Yosh Mantinband just discovered that Keep is now included as a data export option under

 Beware of the fact that the Google Keep App has NO "Undo" option when editing notes, so, this is a very important reason to regularly backup all of your Keep notes.

 When using the Android Keep App, it is painfully easy to delete large

 parts or entire critical notes.
 For example, if you power off